E-RAE REALTY

 short term rental regulations

-• STR permits can be issued for single family homes where the owner has a homestead exemption on the subject property.
+• STR Type 1 permits can be issued for single family homes where the owner has a homestead exemption on the subject property.
 These permits are used when you live in the home, and want to rent out the entire home from time to time, OR if you only want to rent out part of the home ie. a room or guest house on the property.

 • Link to more info on COA regulations